 - Employment type (required).
 Click on the drop down to select.

-- Additional information.
+- Tax Calculation Options.
 Note that the first two boxes Australian Resident For Tax Purposes and Claim Tax Free Threshold are ticked by default.
 You must untick these if the employee is not an Australian Resident and/or they cannot claim the tax free threshold (second job etc).

 - Whether the other boxes should be ticked or not (seniors offset or STSL debt) will depend on the individual employee and what they have nominated on their tax file declaration form.

 - If an employee is not an Australian resident for tax purposes, they cannot claim the tax free threshold.

 - Only a non-Australian resident can be an approved working holiday maker.
 For more information on what an approved working holiday maker is, click here.
 If an employee is an approved working holiday maker, the country stated on the employee's visa must also be selected.
 This is essential for STP reporting.
 Further information on this can be found here.
 Refer to the section below "Changing an employee's working holiday maker status" for detailed instructions on this workflow.